mort/prpgtn/README.md

 Propagation
 ======

-Super boring link sharing, brought to you by Super Boring Stuff.
+Super boring link sharing, brought to you by the Super Boring Stuff team.